• Skip to primary navigation

 No, you don’t, but it will definitely enhance the flavor of this dish.

-Use a ziplock bag and squeeze all the air out as you seal the bag.
-Place it in your fridge overnight (on a plate, just in case it leaks) massaging the bag a few times during the process.
+Use a Ziploc bag and squeeze all the air out as you seal it.
+Place it in your fridge overnight (on a plate, just in case it leaks), massaging the bag a few times during the process.

-There’s not a lot to the dish in terms of difficulty, but if there were two points I’d emphasize they’d be to braise the chicken pieces without moving them for 7-8 minutes to get that rich crispness to the skin.
-And to sauté the mushrooms for at least 5-6 minutes to allow them to caramelize, building rich flavors in the process.
+Braise the chicken pieces without moving them for 7-8 minutes to get crispness to the skin, and sautéing the mushrooms for at least 10 minutes to allow them to caramelize, building deep, rich flavors in the process.

 coq au vin on a white plate with mashed potatoes.

-Coq au Vin is generally served with parslied buttered baby potatoes, but my wife loves mashed potatoes, so I made a buttery mashed potato to go with this dish.
+Coq au Vin is generally served with parslied buttered baby potatoes, but my wife loves mashed potatoes, so I compromised and made buttery mashed potatoes to go with this dish.

 Recipe FAQ’s: